joaowatanabe/calculadora-simples/README.md

-# simple-calculator
+# Simple calculator

+## About
-Simple calculator developed with HTML and pure CSS, JS
+A Simple calculator developed with HTML and pure CSS, JS with purpose of studies and practice